Skip to content Skip to footer navigation

 phone power bank chargers

-Smartphone screens are getting larger and Australians are using their mobiles more than ever.
-So when you need to keep your most important device going, look to a power bank to keep you connected.
+Smartphone screens are getting larger and Australians are relying on their mobiles more than ever.
+Making sure your device stays powered is essential, and that's where a power bank comes in.

-Rechargeable devices can add more juice to your smartphone's battery when you're out and about, especially if you're finding yourself with just 20% battery left by early afternoon.
+Rechargeable power banks provide more juice for your smartphone battery when you're out and about – something that's especially useful if you're finding yourself with just 20% battery left by early afternoon.
+Here's what to know if you're in the market for one and how to make sure it suits your needs.

 CHOICE tester in a lab coat